 Public Access Automatic External Defibrillators (AEDs) are located across the Blacksburg campus and satellite facilities in a variety of buildings.
-Contact the Virginia Tech Rescue Squad for the most current information on AED use and location.
-Use the Philips HeartStart® diagram on the next page to familiarize yourself with using the AEDs located on campus.
 If you have any questions regarding the use of an AED system, their location, or their maintenance, please contact the Virginia Tech Rescue Squad.

-Virginia Tech Rescue Squad

-Members of the Virginia Tech Rescue Squad are trained in Basic (BLS) and Advanced (ALS) life support.
+Virginia Tech Rescue Squad Members of the Virginia Tech Rescue Squad are trained in Basic (BLS) and Advanced (ALS) life support.
 They provide coverage to campus medical emergencies 24 hours a day, 7 days a week, and throughout the year.
-VT Rescue consists of: